 - 7 tablespoons unsalted butter

-- Mix the zest, eggs and the sugar and beat well until the mixture is lighter in color.
+- Mix the zest, eggs and the sugar in a separate bowl and beat well until the mixture is lighter in color.

 - Take the mixture and push through a strainer into a container. discard whatever remains in the strainer.

-- Allow the mixture to reach room temperature, then cover tightly and store in the refrigertator for several weeks.
+- Allow the mixture to reach room temperature, then cover tightly and store in the refrigerator for several weeks.